 Opening Hours: Monday-Friday 9am – 12.30pm & 2pm – 4pm

 There are a number of outpatient departments throughout CHI at Temple Street and clinics run from 8.30am – 5pm Monday – Friday.
 The main outpatients department is located in lane way across the road from the hospital’s Emergency Department.

 If you have received an appointment is very important that you arrive at the time stated on your letter.
 We understand that something may come up and you may not be able to attend for your child’s appointment.
 If this happens we ask that you contact the department as soon as possible to cancel your appointment and make a new appointment.
 This will allow us to offer your unwanted appointment time to another child.
 This will reduce the waiting time for everyone.

 Do we have your mobile number?

-We at Temple Street Children’s Hospital provide an Outpatient Text Messaging Reminder Service.
+We at CHI at Temple Street Children’s Hospital provide an Outpatient Text Messaging Reminder Service.
 This will remind you when your child has an appointment.
 When you register for your appointment please make sure we have your up to date mobile number.

 Reminders will be sent to you before your child’s next scheduled appointment.